Transportation Security Administration: Unintended consequences of screening enhancements

 Two studies by a group of Cornell University researchers asserted that increased airport security may have increased road fatalities, as would-be air travelers decide to drive and are exposed to the far greater risk of dying in a car accident.
 In 2005, the researchers looked at the immediate aftermath of the attacks of September 11, 2001, and found that the change in passenger travel modes led to 242 added driving deaths per month.
 In all, they estimated that about 1,200 driving deaths could be attributed to the short-term effects of the attacks.
 The study attributes the change in traveler behavior to two factors: fear of terrorist attacks and the wish to avoid the inconvenience of strict security measures; no attempt is made to estimate separately the influence of each of these two factors.

 In 2007, the researchers studied the specific effects of a change to security practices instituted by the TSA in late 2002.
 They concluded that this change reduced the number of air travelers by 6%, and estimated that consequently, 129 more people died in car accidents in the fourth quarter of 2002.
 Extrapolating this rate of fatalities, New York Times contributor Nate Silver remarked that this is equivalent to "four fully loaded Boeing 737s crashing each year."
 The 2007 study also noted that strict airport security hurts the airline industry; it was estimated that the 6% reduction in the number of passengers in the fourth quarter of 2002 cost the industry $1.1 billion in lost business.

+Sexual assaults

+In April 2015, NBC Denver news ran a story on two related employees coordinating amongst themselves to falsely flag attractive passengers for groping.
+According to NBC, while the TSA fired the employees, it took steps to protect the identity of the employees, which NBC suggested was an effort to shield them from state prosecution.
+The state prosecutor eventually declined to charge the individuals, as none of the unknowingly groped passengers had come forward to complain.
+Following the incident, Time magazine ran a story quoting a former TSA employee, who claimed groping is business as usual.

+In August 2015, a TSA agent was charged for sexually assaulting a Korean exchange student at New York LaGuardia Airport.
+After the woman complied with his order to go into the restroom for further screening, the agent assaulted her.
+TSA in a press release after firing the worker stated passengers should be aware it does not screen people after the pass through security — this despite TSA having dogs in secure areas sniffing luggage for contraband that would require a human inspection.

+In 2021, former TSA agent Jonathan Lomeli was convicted of assault after an incident where he tricked a woman into showing her breasts under the guise of it being part of a security screening.